 You must be logged in to view this content

-This resources is only available for 2019 ASCRS Subspecialty Day attendees.
+This resource is only available for ASCRS Members.
 Please log in using the teal "Login" button in the top right-hand corner to log in.

 The management of astigmatism at the time of cataract surgery is one of the most important aspects of improving uncorrected postoperative vision.
 Arcuate incisions performed with a diamond knife or femtosecond laser are two of the best techniques for improving uncorrected vision following cataract surgery in patients with low levels of astigmatism.